jgoilenberg/jgoilenberg.github.com/_posts/guide/orders/2012-05-15-giving-feedback-of-an-order.markdown

 ##Overview
 After completing a sale and a purchase, according to MercadoLibre’s rules, each part has to provide feedback about the transaction (an order).
-This feedback says if the order was fulfilled and the seller and buyer rate each others respectively.
+This feedback says if the order was fulfilled and the seller and buyer rate each other respectively.
 Seller’s and buyer’s score on MercadoLibre platform is calculated based on these ratings.

 ## Table of Contents